AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 **Permissions:**

 -  [Community Maintainers](https://github.com/magento/magento2/wiki/Community-Maintainers)
--  Magento EngCom Team
+-  Adobe EngCom Team
 -  [Contributor](../contributors/)

-### Customize deployed instances {#customize-deployed-instances}
+### Customize deployed instances

 In some cases a custom environment is required to test an issue or a pull request.
-You can create a custom environment by appending custom configuration settings to the PR comment to [Deploy a vanilla Magento instance](#vanilla-pr) or [Deploy an instance based on PR changes](#deploy-pr).
+You can create a custom environment by appending custom configuration settings to the PR comment to [Deploy a vanilla Magento Open Source instance](#deploy-a-vanilla-magento-open-source-instance) or [Deploy an instance based on PR changes](#deploy-an-instance-based-on-pr-changes).

 #### Specify the edition

-Append the following text to your PR comment to specify the edition to use when you [Deploy a vanilla instance](#vanilla-pr) or [Deploy an instance based on PR changes](#deploy-pr).
+Append the following text to your PR comment to specify the edition to use when you [Deploy a vanilla Magento Open Source instance](#deploy-a-vanilla-magento-open-source-instance) or [Deploy an instance based on PR changes](#deploy-an-instance-based-on-pr-changes).

 ```text
 with edition {$edition}